JuanMAedo/Old-University/README.md

 · Class, objects, castings, statics
 · Inheritance, interfaces, polymorphism
 · Exceptions
-· Use of Data Structure and Files
+· Use of Data Structures and Files